MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-revit-content.md

 ## Summary

-- We deployed and tested Revit on Azure NVadsA10_v5 and NCasT4_v3 series VMs.
+We deployed and tested Revit on Azure NVadsA10_v5 and NCasT4_v3 series VMs.

 - On NVadsA10_v5 VMs, most VM configuration upgrades result in speed increases.
 The relative speed increases until one GPU is reached.
 There's a saturation in performance with further increases in GPUs.
-- On NCasT4_v3 VMs, the only a performance difference occurs between four GPUs and one GPU for four of the six test scenarios.
+- On NCasT4_v3 VMs, for four of the six test scenarios, the only performance difference occurs when the number of GPUs is increased from one to four.
 We recommend that you use a NCasT4_v3 VM with one GPU.

 ## Contributors